nnjh12/ML-Projects/README.md

 # ML-Projects
+Worked on prediction and classification problems using datasets that included university rankings, citation numbers from 2017-2022, h-index, and i10-index.
-ML Projects based on CIS662 coursework at Syracuse University.
+These projects were part of CIS662 coursework at Syracuse University.

 ## Project1: Principal Components Analysis
 Addressed three different prediction problems using ML: